Litchfield

 1. Get your photo in front of the Litchfield Greetings Tour mural

 As a part of a national initiative, the City of Litchfield invited artist Victor Ving and photographer Lisa Beggs to add Litchfield to their postcard collection.
-Get a photo of you and your traveling companions in front of the Litchfield Greetings Tour Mural at 423 N. State St.
+Get a photo with your traveling companions in front of the Litchfield Greetings Tour Mural at 423 N. State St.

 2. Have breakfast at this homegrown American bakery